 Some thoughts from Daniela Barcellona about Petite Messe Solennelle

-Daniela Barcellona will be returning to the 2018 Rossini Opera Festival to participate in the closing concert of Petite Messe Solennelle.
+Daniela Barcellona returned to the 2018 Rossini Opera Festival to participate in the closing concert of Petite Messe Solennelle.
 Daniela was a participant in the early years of the Accademia Rossiniana and subsequently appeared in numerous performances at ROF in most of the iconic Rossini mezzo roles.
-This season marks her return after what we feel has been too long an absence.
+This season marked her return after what we feel has been too long an absence.

 Daniela has always been a supporter of ROF and in that connection we brought you an interview with her when she agreed to be on the honorary board of the Friends of the Rossini Opera Festival.
 Readers of “Opera Magazine” may remember her “favorite city” profile in the September 2016 issue.
 Pesaro could not have asked for a better advocate.
 In connection with her return to ROF we asked her to share with us her thoughts related to staged vs. concert versions of operas, approaches to singing “characters” vs religious works, and how she sees this wonderful Rossini masterpiece.

 Daniela recorded her remarks which we bring you here.
 Our sincere thanks to Catherine L. Farwell who assisted with the transcription.